rit-sse/WebsiteTheSSEquel/postman/README.md

 });
 ```

+> ##### Errors Running Locally?
+>
+> API Tests verify that the expected data is returned from API calls.
+This means that if your local database contains
+> unexpected modifications, API calls will fail to produce expected behavior.
+If you are experiencing failures when testing
+> locally, try running `npx prisma db seed`

 ### Export Tests

 To export tests, find the three horizontal dots next to `WebsiteTheSSEquelTests` in the workplace explorer.
 Click them and then click export in the dropdown.
 Select the `Collection v2.1` format and select the `postman/WebsitetheSSEQuelTests.postman_collection.json` file in this repository to replace it.